fenago/deep-learning-for-nlp/Lab Guides/chapter_04/Lab_1.md

 The layers in the model are connected pairwise.
 This is done by specifying where the input comes from when defining each new layer.
 A bracket or functional notation is used, such that after the layer is created, the layer from which the input to the current layer comes from is specified.
-Let’s make this clear with a short example.
+Let's make this clear with a short example.
 We can create the input layer as above, then create a hidden layer as a Dense that receives input only from the input layer.

 ```